-Table 12 reveals that 66.7% of classes in Mathira East zone have an average of between 40-50 pupils, which shows that teachers are handling large classes.
-The table shows they are some classes with an average of 60 pupils which is indicated by 13.3%.
+Table 12 reveals that 66.7% of classes in Emgwen division have an average of between 40-50 pupils, which shows that teachers are handling large classes.
+The table shows there are some classes with an average of 60 pupils which is indicated by 13.3%.
 An average of between 30-39 is indicated by 10% while an average of 29-38 is indicated by 6.6% and below 30 pupils is indicated by 3.4% which was found not in public schools but in private schools

-This shows that public schools in Mathira East zone are handling a large number of pupils per class.
+This shows that public schools in Emgwen division are handling a large number of pupils per class.